 Press releases now play a strategic role within a larger marketing campaign.
 The measure of PR success is no longer just limited to the end results of clicks, shares, or the amount of media coverage generated.

-A successful press release can do everything from ranking for important money keywords, earn journalist coverage, as well as lead people to feel a certain way about a brand.
+A successful press release can do everything from ranking for important money keywords, earn journalist coverage, and getting seen on authoritative sites, as well as lead people to feel a certain way about a brand.
 It can even become the nudge that gets your users to take action and buy your product or service.

 This works because it can create trust.
 And that is why it is so powerful.

 At the same time, how we write press releases has transformed as well.

 It should no longer be just about your company announcements or updates.
 Because rather than just being the historic records of business milestones, collectively they should drive the business core message that creates a loyal customer.

 Now public relations and press releases have to consider all aspects of a business’s social and digital footprint.
 Because though your marketing sales letter and promises listed on your social media and homepage are important, users will always Google search your business.

 Jason Falls, the Director of Digital and Social Strategy at Connett told Adage, “We can’t just send press releases and assume the traditional media will cover everyone we want to reach anymore.
 We have to understand consumers and the direction of their attention.
 Sometimes, that direction is more like a ping-pong ball path than a straight line.”